gitname/sediment-api/README.md

 This repository contains a Docker-based development environment.

-You can configure the development environment by copying the `./.env.example` file and naming it `.env`; like this:
+You can configure the development environment by copying the `.env.example` file and naming it `.env`; like this:

 ```shell
 cp .env.example .env